Proper Way To Write A Scientific Name

 Be Mindful of Common Names

 While scientific names provide a universal identifier for each species, common names can vary widely depending on geographic location and cultural context.
 It is important to be aware of the potential for confusion when using common names.
 Whenever possible, it is best to use the scientific name in conjunction with the common name to ensure clarity.
-For example, you might write "the European robin (Erithacus rubecula)" to specify which robin you are referring to.
+Take this: you might write "the European robin (Erithacus rubecula)" to specify which robin you are referring to.

 Stay Up-to-Date with Taxonomic Changes